duguyue100/NSC-GPU-GUIDE/README.md

 1. INI NSC Master student
 2. Master student who is working on a project at INI
-3. INI member if you need the machine to run some jobs for short time.
+3. INI member if you need the machine to run some jobs for a short time.

 Please send an email to `yuhuang.hu@ini.uzh.ch` for requesting the resource.
 Yuhuang Hu will create an account for you if appropriate.